ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

     (vc-append compartment body wheels)))
 ```

-This little recfactoring limits the scope of my definitions, and that's always good practice.
+This little refactoring limits the scope of my definitions, and that's always good practice.
 I can go further, and put everything in the car definition.

 ![use let*](/blog/2021-09-08-one_day_with_racket/img/09-violet_car.png)

 ## First citizen

-One of the big strenghts of JavaScript is the "function as value", which implies that a function can take another one as an argument (also known as higher-order functions).
+One of the big strengths of JavaScript is the "function as value", which implies that a function can take another one as an argument (also known as higher-order functions).

 ```javascript
 function example(callback) {